-Commercial Truck Drivers Have Incentive to Drive Unsafely
+Do Commercial Truck Drivers Have Incentive to Drive Unsafely?

 The regulations which govern commercial trucks are well-defined and stringent, and both state and federal regulators are fairly strict on inspection and enforcement.
 However, at the same time, trucking companies operate under other pressures which can lead them to “cut corners” when it comes to regulations.

-Naturally, trucking companies are paid for delivering their goods on time and in good condition.
+Naturally, trucking companies need to deliver their goods on time and in good condition.
 While this is normal and acceptable, trucking companies also want to keep their costs down in meeting these requirements.
-That means that they may pressure drivers to carry extra cargo, drive longer hours, drive faster than the speed limit or conditions allow, or hurry their way through inspections or in tying down loads.
-And when these regulations are broken, it is not uncommon for the result to be an accident.
+That means that they may pressure drivers to:

-In Illinois, 104 people were killed and 2,680 people were injured in accidents involving big rigs and buses in 2011.
-Of these, only 15 of those killed and 1,211 of those injured were the occupants of these large vehicles.
-This means that a majority of people injured or killed in a truck accident are the ones in the passenger vehicle, not the truck.
+In Illinois, there were 122 deaths and 2,235 injuries in accidents involving big rigs and buses in 2018.
+Of these, only 19 fatalities were the occupants of these large vehicles.
+This means that a majority of deaths and injuries in a truck accident are the ones in the passenger vehicle, not the truck.

-If you are involved in an accident involving a commercial truck, or someone you love is killed in an accident involving a commercial truck, contact the Illinois truck accident attorneys at Abels & Annes, P.C..
-We know that how and where you proceed to obtain recovery for your injuries may depend to a large degree upon the particular state or federal laws that apply to the vehicle involved.
-In order to obtain all the damages to which you may be entitled, it is important that you retain an experienced attorney who is familiar with both state and federal trucking laws and regulations.
+If you are involved in an accident involving a commercial truck, or someone you love is killed in an accident involving a commercial truck, contact Abels & Annes, P.C..
+Our Chicago Intrastate Truck Accident Lawyers know that how and where you proceed to obtain recovery for your injuries may depend to a large degree upon the particular state or federal laws that apply to the vehicle involved.
+In order to obtain all the damages to which you may be entitled, it is important that you retain an experienced truck accident attorney who is familiar with both state and federal trucking laws and regulations.

-To obtain a free consultation on your trucking accident injury, contact Abels & Anne, P.C., toll free at (855) LAW-CHICAGO, (529-2442), locally at (312) 924-7575, or you may use the online form right here on this page.
+To obtain a free consultation on your trucking accident injury, contact Abels & Anne, P.C. at (312) 924-7575, or you may use the online form right here on this page.
 Remember, your consultation is free, and there is no obligation to work with our firm.
-You will never pay a fee unless and until damages are recovered on your behalf.
+Finally, you will never pay a fee unless and until there is a financial recovery on your behalf.